kkk987/mtg-card-trade/README.md

   * User Stories

     * US-1: User can login/out.
-    * US-2: User can view all cards that match a title
+    * US-2: User can view all stocks of a particular card
-    * US-3: User can view all cards available for sale
+    * US-3: User can view their stock
     * US-4: User can view all cards in the database and view the detail of a card
     * US-5: User can manage their stock
-    * US-6: User can manage their cart
+    * US-6: User can manage their cart and checkout

   * Wireframe